 Welcome to the new Objective Experiments blog!
 The entire OE team is excited to introduce this new platform for sharing ideas, insights, and news, and we’re glad you’ve chosen to join us.

 To get started we will be posting monthly profiles and interviews with some of our most successful Design of Experiments practitioners and students who’ve completed the Objective Experiments certification process.
-These posts will be publicized on the third Thursday of each month.

 Our first post features Roland Ruprecht, a Development Chemist at the Teknor Apex Company and an Objective Experiments Certified DOE Problem Solver.
 Roland has been a user of DOE for around two and a half years.
 He enjoys the objectivity that the method brings.